edkashinsky/reaper-reableton-scripts/README.md

 ## P.S.

-If you like scripts and would like to support me, please subscribe to my [Soundcloud](https://soundcloud.com/edkashinsky) and check out my stuff.
+If you like scripts, you can support me via [PayPal](https://www.paypal.com/paypalme/kashinsky) or subscribe on my [Soundcloud](https://soundcloud.com/edkashinsky).